LukeHayesss/jumpycat/README.md

 # Jumpy Cat!
-Say hello to the coolest cat, Mr. Murray.
+Say hello to the coolest jumping cat, Mr. Murray.
-Another one day mini-game challenge to build a cute version of Doodle Jump, called Jumpy Cat!
+This was another one day challenge to build a cute version of the game Doodle Jump, but I decided to call mine Jumpy Cat!
+Some of the features I like are-
 - collision detection, so when the cat lands on a platform, it then jumps up so that we can land on the next one
 - the score keeps track of how many platforms we jump past
 - if the cat hits the bottom of the game grid, it's game over